-Unfortunately, most tourists are seen as marks for touts and other scammers when they’re in an area which lots of people frequent.
-Pickpockets are on the look out for an easy target, and prices of everything from taxis to menus can miraculously double when people notice you are a tourist.
+Unfortunately, most tourists are seen as marks for touts and other scammers when they’re in an area which is a popular tourist destination.
+Pickpockets are on the lookout for an easy target, and prices of everything from taxis to menus can miraculously double when people notice you are a tourist.
 Keep a close eye on your belongings, and try to ask prices from locals so you know how much things ‘should’ cost to stop you getting ripped off.
 Aside from being singled out in this way, prices in these tourist hot-spots are steeper than anywhere else.
-Food stalls often double their costs, while admission to these places are also a small fortune.
+Food stalls often double their costs, while admission to these places is also a small fortune.

 If you have your heart set on visiting one of these places, do so – they are usually popular for a reason after all.
+However, try to find the balance between fulfilling your bucket list and getting off the beaten path.
+Even walking just one street over from the busy thoroughfare can make a huge difference!
 But just make sure to be prepared, take everything you need with you, including water, and remember to eat before or after going there.
 Your wallet will thank you afterwards.

 Use your head and think about when people are likely to be travelling.
-For example, prices will naturally rise during summer months, or any period when children aren’t attending school.
+For example, prices will naturally rise during summer months, or any period when children aren’t attending school like public holidays.
 There may also be large events or festivals going on in the location you’re headed to which cause prices to be ramped up.

-Optimum time for travel often falls around May and September – before summer prices, and while kids are still not free to travel.
-There’s a good chance in this time the weather will also remain relatively hot.
+The optimum time for travel often falls around May and September – before summer prices, and while kids are still not free to travel.
+There’s a good chance at this time the weather will still be relatively good.
 If you can be flexible on your travel dates by just a few days you can make a huge difference to your budget.
 When you check flight prices use a tool like Skyscanner’s monthly view to see if flights are cheaper around similar dates.

 When you are shopping for gifts & souvenirs, don’t accept the first price you’re offered by market vendors.
-Make sure you always haggle down and get a more acceptable value for the item you’re trying to purchase.
-TINZ provide intrepid holidaymakers with a fantastic list of haggling tips and advice, which could make a massive difference to your final sales price.
+Make sure you always haggle down and get a more acceptable value for the item you’re trying to purchase, which works for both you and the vendor.
+TINZ provide intrepid holidaymakers with a list of haggling tips and advice, which could make a massive difference to your final sales price.